RahulSajnani/Networking-project/README.md

       IndexGet shortlist 2012-12-17\ 22:06:52 2020-12-19\ 22:06:52
       ```
   - flag longlist
-    - This flag allows for the client to view th enture listing of the shared folder present on the server, including the name, size, timestamp and type of file present.
+    - This flag allows for the client to view the entire listing of the shared folder present on the server, including the name, size, timestamp, and type of file present.

-    - The output is the complete listing
+    - The output is the complete listing.

     - Usage **(Note the backward slash between date and time)**: